Avaiga/taipy-doc/docs/knowledge_base/tips/databricks/index.md

 Databricks job.
 This code can include data processing, analysis, or any other tasks you need to perform.

-Here is an example of a Notebook where parameters are passed to the job and results are then being retrieved:
+Here is an example of a Databrick Notebook where parameters are passed to the job and results are then being retrieved:

 ```python
 import pandas as pd